Jlebours/PDL_1920_groupe-7/README.md

 * statistics on extracted files and tables not taken into account according to the selection criteria of the tables to be extracted
 * automatic testing of file extraction quality , these tests will show also the  weaknesses of the extractor.

+#### Functions that our group is suppose to work on
+* Improve the JUnit test (10 fails on 14)
+* Improve the extractor pour make it more stable

 ## Deployment
 run mvn package builds the project and packages the resulting JAR file into the target directory.